 I love printables because they are a great way to get educational content without spending a fortune.
 Keep in mind that educators spend their time and energy creating this content so give them credit whenever possible, whether you send a friend, consider a donation, subscribe to their social channels, or like/comment/share their content.

 Try to find some coloring pages for your child that includes the numbers one to ten.
 Or take it a step further and print out worksheets where they can practice writing each number.
 Check out our numbers 1 to 10 worksheets.

 Gather up some of your child’s favorite snacks, blocks, or toys and group them in patterns using numbers 1 to 10.
 Next, have them count each of the items in a group out loud.
-You can assist them and count with them if necessary.
-Repetition and hands-on learning is one of the best ways for your child to learn.
+You can assist them and count them if necessary.
+Repetition and hands-on learning are one of the best ways for your child to learn.

 Cut Out Ten Squares of White Paper